Athletics at the 2016 Summer Olympics – Men's 400 metres

 The men's 400 metres event at the 2016 Summer Olympics took place between 12 and 14 August at the Olympic Stadium.
 Fifty-three athletes from 35 nations competed.
-The event was won by Wayde van Niekerk of South Africa, the nation's second gold medal in the men's 400 metres (after Bevil Rudd in 1920).
+The event was won by 0.73 seconds by Wayde van Niekerk of South Africa, who broke the world record and won the nation's second gold medal in the men's 400 metres (after Bevil Rudd in 1920).
 Kirani James of Grenada and LaShawn Merritt of the United States became the sixth and seventh men to win two medals in the event, but Michael Johnson remained the only man with two gold medals.

 Summary

 Kirani James was the Olympic champion in 2012 and was in good form before the competition with a run of 44.08 seconds placing him second on the global rankings.
 The 2008 Olympic champion LaShawn Merritt topped the lists for the season as the only man under 44 seconds.
 Wayde van Niekerk ranked third and was the 2015 World Championships winner.
 At that competition the trio had all run under 44 seconds for medals (a first for the sport) and were the principal challengers to the Olympic title.
 Two younger athletes, Baboloki Thebe and Machel Cedenio, were the next fastest athletes to enter.